ISISComputingGroup/lewis-ess/README.md

 ### What Does Plankton Let You Do?

-* Create new `Devices` to model the internal behaviour and memory of thing you want to model
+* Create new `Devices` to closely imitate the internal behaviour and memory of something
-* Optionally make a `Device` work as a `StateMachine` via `StateMachineDevice` to easily and powerfully assemble a Device via a set of connected, transitioning `State`s
+* Optionally make a `Device` work as a `StateMachine` via `StateMachineDevice` to to give rich behaviours
-* Create one or more `Adapters` over your `Device` to expose it as say an EPICS IOC, or a TCP listener.
+* Create one or more `Adapters` over your `Device` to expose it an EPICS IOC, a TCP listener, or on any other bespoke protocol you like
+* Access and control the `Device` while it is running via a "back door"
+* Access and control the `Simulation` while it is running via a "back door"

+For details on working with Plankton as a developer, see the [contribution instructions](Contribution.md).
+Details of the framework are explained below.

 ## Framework Details